 Should I have a Steel Box Profile Roof on my Shed?

 If your Shed is Pent or Apex with a depth over 4mtrs then, yes.
-Felt isn’t enough to keep then rain out.
-Steel box profile is our swear by answer to big roofs and low pitches.
+Felt isn’t enough to keep the rain out.
+Steel box profile is our swear-by answer to big roofs and low pitches.

-A Pent shed is sometimes called a Mono Pitch or a Lean too or ‘kind of flat with a run on it…’ An Apex roof is sometimes called an A Frame or ‘ a pointy roof like your house…’
+A Pent shed is sometimes called a mono pitch or a lean-to or ‘kind of flat with a run on it…’ An Apex roof is sometimes called an A-Frame or ‘a pointy roof like your house…’

 What is a Steel Box Profile Roof?

-The type of Steel Roof we use is Permaroof, from Planwell in Morrayshire.
+The type of Steel Roof we use is Permaroof, from Planwell in Morayshire.
 They offer 3 types of Steel Roofing and we tend to stick with the Nova, unless otherwise requested.
-The 0.5 Nova (painted finish – 20 year guarantee) is what we choose to cover Shed/Garage roofs that either exceed 4m in depth or have a pitch below 20 degrees.
+The 0.5 Nova (painted finish – 20-year guarantee) is what we choose to cover Shed/Garage roofs that either exceed 4m in depth or have a pitch below 20 degrees.

 Why do you need a steel roof?
 What’s wrong with felt?

 On our Apex buildings which have a 27-degree pitch, there is nothing wrong with felt, it works incredibly well.
 However, as the length exceeds 4m we believe the rigidity of the felt is no longer capable of carrying its weight, making it susceptible to sagging, which in turn leads to leaking joins.